-Medical knowledge is also assessed by the ASOPRS OCULOKAP in-service examination (first and second years of fellowship), the American Board of Ophthalmology (ABO) Written examination in the first year of fellowship and the ABO oral examination in the second year.
-Fellows are also expected to take the ASOPRS entrance examination upon completion of the fellowship which has a written and oral part.
+Medical knowledge is also assessed by the American Board of Ophthalmology (ABO) Written examination and the ABO oral examination.
 The fellow is required to develop a study timeline for the ABO WQE in the first 3 months of fellowship.
 A copy of this timeline must be reviewed by the Program Director and is included in the fellow's portfolio.